-You can help the young people with their research.
+You can help any young people you know with their research.

-This project was supported by a grant from the Blackhill Windfarm Community Fund organised through Foundation Scotland.
+This project is supported by a grant from the Blackhill Windfarm Community Fund organised through Foundation Scotland.
 We are very grateful for their support.

 In the Intergenerational Projects we collect memories and stories from the past to let young people understand a little of life then.